 Making the MFPs think

-Universities with several faculties, secondary schools and libraries across different cities and municipalities often face the challenge of how to offer printing, copying and scanning to students, staff and other users.
 All authorized users are registered in a central database and use ID cards to access classrooms, buildings or the cafeteria.
-These identification cards can be charged with any amount of money and used for paying for accommodation, food vouchers and/or other items.
+Any amount of money can be added to these cards and used to pay for accommodations, food and other items.

-The objective of these clients is to offer students the possibility of printing, copying and scanning documents on all multifunctional devices in the educational institution.
-Operations on all multifunctional devices will be precisely tracked and instantly accounted.
-The students will see how much they have paid and what the current balance of their accounts is.
-The legacy credit-based system of ISIC card accounts will be upgraded and the possibility of paying for printing, copying and scanning integrated.
+Universities want to offer students and employees the ability to print, copy and scan documents on all multifunction printers wherever they may be in the university system.
+Operations on all multifunction printers need to be precisely tracked and instantly paid for.
+The students want to see how much they have paid and the current balance on their card.
+In addition, the solution must work with the legacy credit-based system of ISIC card accounts integrate the ability to pay for printing, copying and scanning.

 Most educational institutions print approximately 0.2 to 1.2 million pages every month.
 Print services for students are only offered at limited locations, such as study centers and university libraries.
 The printing process requires designated staff to assist and collect money for this service.
 Individual sites are not connected in any way, so centralized reporting or integration with the student database is difficult, if not impossible.